AutomataLab/Pison/README.md

 All experiments were conducted on two Xeon servers:
 - **[Server 1]**: a 16-core machine equipped with two Intel 2.1GHz Xeon E5-2620 v4 CPUs and 64GB RAM.
+- amend
 - **[Server 2]**: a 4-core machine equipped with an Intel 3.5GHz Xeon E3-1240 v5 CPUs and 16GB RAM.

 The following two figures report the exeuction time (including both the index construction and the query evaluation) for bulky JSON record processing.
 Overall, both Pison and simdjson outperform RapidJSON, thanks to the use of SIMD and bitwise parallelism.
 The performance of serial Pison is comparable to simdjson, while parallel Pison achieves 5.4X and 3.1X speedups (on average) over simdjson on Server 1 (with 8 threads) and Server 2 (with 4 threads), respectively.